Parts of a Book – a guide for collectors of signed first editions

 See Raised bands

-This refers to a group of folded pages that, when bound and trimmed with other signatures, form a book.
+This refers to a group of folded pages (usually 16 or 24) that, when bound and trimmed with other signatures, form a book.
 While technically different from the printer’s and binder’s points of view, today there is very little distinction made between the terms signature, gathering or section.

 This is the back of the book.
 Besides adding strength to the book, it usually displays the book’s title when it’s standing upright on a shelf.
 Alternative names for the spine include back, backbone and shelf-back.
 Note that backstrip is not an alternative name for the spine.